-Finally, I thank all my colleagues, the Cyclopharm Board, with a special thanks to my entire global team, who collectively have contributed to the growth of the Company over recent years.
+Finally, I thank all my colleagues, the Cyclopharm Board and the entire global team, who collectively have contributed to the growth of the Company over recent years.
 On behalf of the Cyclopharm management team, with the ongoing support of the Board, we are absolutely committed to delivering positive health outcomes for our patients and growing financial rewards to our shareholders.

-Managing Director
+James McBrayer Managing Director